Add to collection

 Why we need to monitor slow slips

 If the ground is moving so slowly, why go to the time and effort to track movements of just a few millimetres?
 It’s because scientists want to know if there is a relationship between slow slips and earthquakes.
 Sometimes it appears that slow slips can relieve the stress that builds up in fault lines.
 Other times it appears that slow slips increase the stress in surrounding areas and push the fault closer to rupture (breaking).
-Collecting data about slow slips provides a better understanding of this relationship.
+Collecting data4 about slow slips provides a better understanding of this relationship.
 It might also help to inform models that warn us about earthquakes.

 Build a satellite to track Earth movements

-Have a go at building a fit-for-purpose satellite to monitor slow slips!
+Have a go at building a fit-for-purpose satellite5 to monitor slow slips!
 Choose the ‘Monitor Earth movements’ scenario.
 Once you’ve received the GNSS data, use this activity to analyse the slow slip movements around Māhia Peninsula.

 Related content